Post by: Angie Knowles, ECO Canada

 Hiring a keen, motivated intern can be a win-win situation for both environmental employers and recent grads.

-Employers benefit with a talented new staff member who is committed to learning as much as possible on the job.
-Young professionals benefit with an opportunity to gain invaluable hands-on experience.
+Employers benefit from a talented new staff member who is committed to learning as much as possible on the job.
+Young professionals benefit from an opportunity to gain invaluable hands-on experience.

 Yet despite the numerous advantages of bringing an intern on board, many employers face the challenge of trying to fit this cost into a tight budget.
 For smaller organizations, this often means having to forgo an internship program altogether.

-Thankfully, new wage-subsidy programs are helping to change this situation.
-Federally funded programs like ECO Canada’s International Environmental Youth Corps (IEYC) offer up to $12,000 to eligible employers who hire young professionals for permanent, environment-related roles.
+Thankfully, new wage subsidy programs are helping to change this situation.
+Federally funded programs like our job funding and employment programs offer up to $12,000 to eligible employers who hire young professionals for permanent, environment-related roles.

-For organizations like Inside Education, a recognized employer of choice through such awards as Alberta Venture’s Best Workplace for Working Parents and Water Canada’s Next Leader in Collaboration, the IEYC wage-subsidy program has helped them find and keep top young talent.
+For organizations like Inside Education, a recognized employer of choice through such awards as Alberta Venture’s Best Workplace for Working Parents and Water Canada’s Next Leader in Collaboration, our wage subsidy program has helped them find and keep top young talent.

 As Karin Hedetniemi, Director of Business and Human Resources at Inside Education, notes about the IEYC program, “It made it easier to say ‘yes’ and enable training opportunities for our intern.”
 She adds, “We could also offer a confident salary within a competitive labour market, and make an appropriate investment in this individual, who we aspired to develop and retain beyond the internship.”